-Additional guidelines are included in the Appendix of the CDSP; refer to Design Guidance for Street Trees in Appendix 2 and Public Realm Design Guidelines in Appendix 3.
+Additional guidelines are included in the Appendix of the CDSP; refer to Design Guidance for Street Trees in Appendix 2.

 IMPORTANCE OF SIDEWALKS

 Sidewalks play a multi-faceted role in the built environment, serving as spaces for pedestrian travel, entryways, outdoor dining, landscaping and trees, as well as containing a variety of amenities, such as benches, bus shelters, bicycle racks and trash receptacles.
 Sidewalk standards correlate to the level of surrounding densities, intensities, and uses.
 Having sufficient widths and establishing distinct zones ensure that the sidewalk can support activities of all kinds.
 Private property setbacks from the street also augment sidewalk width and support additional public realm features.